CELMA-project/CELMA/celmaCurMom/README.md

 Original forumlation is used here

 * 1-CELMACurMom - Original code, copied from `celma/8.3-CELMASplitCleanUp`
+* 2-CELMACurMomWMonitors - As 1, but added monitors
 * common - python post processing and own implementations to BOUT++